 Compared to other operating systems, macOS comes with a straightforward, yet powerful, tool for taking screenshots.
 No matter whether you want to capture photos or videos of your computer’s screen, the built-in Screenshot app will meet your needs.
 Its default settings, though, does not include the mouse cursor when capturing the screen.
 If this feature is important to you, find out how to take screenshots with the mouse cursor on your Mac.

 You may be surprised to know that the Preview app isn’t only used for viewing images.
 It also comes with the functionality of capturing screenshots (that can include your mouse cursor as well).
 Here’s what you need to do.

 1. Launch the Preview app on your Mac.
 You can use the Command + Space keyboard shortcut to launch Spotlight Search, then type in Preview to open the application.

-2. When Preview launches, click on the “File” menu and select “Take Screenshot.”
+2. When Preview launches, click on the File menu and select “Take Screenshot.”
 An option will open where you need to click on “From Entire Screen.”